marcoalopez/marcoalopez.github.io/personal_website.md

 ---

-# Teaching & Outreach
+# **Teaching & Outreach**

 I previously taught at the University of Oviedo, where I was involved in several courses in the Geology and Mining Engineering degrees.
-These included *Structural Geology*, *Geological Mapping* (fieldwork and geological map interpretation), *Geodynamics*, *Plate Tectonics*, *Geophysical and Geochemical Prospecting*, and *Applied Geology for Engineering Problems*.
+These included *Structural Geology*, *Geological Mapping* (*fieldwork and geological map interpretation*), *Geodynamics*, *Plate Tectonics*, *Geophysical and Geochemical Prospecting*, and *Applied Geology for Engineering Problems*.
 For further details, please see my [CV](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/Resume.pdf).
-When time allows, which is not often these days, I enjoy creating free educational material, such as workshops, short courses, and a variety of scientific notes.
+When time allows, I enjoy creating free educational material, such as workshops, short courses, and a variety of scientific notes.
 This includes Jupyter notebooks, videos, and short essays on a range of topics, mostly in English but occasionally in Spanish.
 Links to this material can be found below.
 I am not particularly active on social media, but I occasionally share thoughts and updates at https://fediscience.org/@marcoalopez

-## Workshops and courses
+## **Workshops and courses**

 ### **An introduction to the Python programming language for data analysis in the Earth sciences**